SuperOfficeDocs/superoffice-docs/docs/en/document/learn/screen/index.md

 ### Completed

-By default, the document is marked as completed ![icon][img4], but you can remove this checkmark if you wish.
+By default, the document is marked as completed, but you can remove this checkmark if you wish.
 The document will then be displayed on the **Activities** section tab in the Diary screen until it is marked as completed.

 > [!NOTE]
 > You cannot edit a completed document until you have undone its **Completed** status.
 [How to change Completed status of an activity][7].